 If a resident is unable to mow their berm, they may wish to employ a contractor at their own personal cost.

-Where a berm area is too steep for residents to safely mow, Council will infrequently cut the grass at a maximum frequency of twice a year.
+Where a berm area is too steep or too dangerous for residents to safely mow, Council will infrequently cut the grass at a maximum frequency of twice a year.

 Rural berms are mowed at least two times a year.
 This will only be increased if the berm becomes a hazard, such as blocking sightlines.

-Planting is allowed in some instances, and generally done by Council but in general it should be kept free of plants or shrubs to ensure safe use of the road for all road users.
+Road reserve berms should be kept free of vegetation to ensure safe use of the road for all road users.
 If any planting is deemed to be a hazard, Council can require that it be trimmed or removed.
-This is for public safety reasons, such as footpath, road, streetlight and drainage clearance.
+This is for public safety reasons; to ensure clear slight lines and clearance from footpaths, roads, streetlights and drainage.